CarlosReyesV/Web-Page-Tamales-Fiesta-Mexicana-v2/README.md

 Note: The variables "servername, username, password and db_name" on files such as "insertar", "borrar", "con", "conexiones", "validar", "actualizar", "editar" and "conect", have my local server, user, password and database, keep that in mind.

-Note: As a school project, one of the limits is the CMS cannot create new tables and new pages.
+Note: As a college project, one of the limits is the CMS cannot create new tables and new pages.

 ----
 # Página-Web-con-Administrador-de-contenidos-v2